arpesam/csrf-attack-playground/README.md

 ### **Prerequisites**
 - Go installed on your system.
 - A modern web browser to test the simulation.
+- ngrok to run https locally in the webserver

 ### **Steps to Run**